Pretty sure I have been here before.

 But like all things in life you should not give up just so easily, even if you don’t know where to go (although I could have done more research).

-After another 5 minutes of futile attempts at locating this village, my savior came to me and showed me guidance:
+After another 5 minutes of futile attempts at locating this village, my savior came in the form of a sign that says:

-As you can tell from my pictures……the selling point here is to admire the architecture of the old Korean traditional houses.
+When you scroll through my picture, you will see the selling point is the architecture of the old Korean traditional houses called Hanoks.

 Le father had a theory that the government placed some homeless people here and called it at the Buchon Village so tourists would come.
 If that’s what they did then it worked because we are goddamn tourists and we are walking here.